 Winter Warmer Beer Festival: Held on the third Saturday in January downtown at US Cellular Center.
 We highly recommend purchasing tickets in advance, as the last two year’s event sold out.

-Beer City Festival: Early June at Roger McGuire Green in Pack Square Park (in front of City Hall downtown).
+Beer City Festival: May 31, 2014 at Roger McGuire Green in Pack Square Park (in front of City Hall downtown).

 Oskar Blues Burning CAN Beer Fest: July 5, 2014, is the inaugural Burning Can Brevard Festival on the brewery grounds in Brevard.
 They will partner with the Pisgah Omnium, a weekend of bike races and rides, with a road race that will begin and end at the brewery.
 Enjoy beer tastes from more than 35 local, regional and national breweries.
 Friday night kick-off events will feature live music.
 Read more.

-Brewgrass Festival: September 20, 2014 at MLK Park near downtown Asheville and hosted by the Great Smokies Craft Brewers Association, the Brewgrass Festival has quickly become one of the most popular beer and bluegrass events in the Southeast.
-Each year in the beautiful mountains of Western North Carolina, they gather around 40 American breweries to showcase more than 100 different beers with a great lineup of national and regional bluegrass musicians.
+Brewgrass Festival: September 20, 2014, moves to a new location, Memorial Stadium (above McCormick Field baseball park) from 1-7 PM.
+A total of 4,000 tickets go on sale July 6 at brewgrassfestival.com.
+Hosted by the Great Smokies Craft Brewers Association, the Brewgrass Festival has quickly become one of the most popular beer and bluegrass events in the Southeast.
+Each year they gather around 40 American breweries to showcase more than 100 different beers with a great lineup of national and regional bluegrass musicians.

 Outside of Asheville

-Pisgah Brewing Company is located in Black Mountain, NC about 10 miles east of Asheville.
+Pisgah Brewing Company is located in Black Mountain about 10 miles east of Asheville.
 They specialize in brewing hand crafted certified organic beer.
 Try the Pisgah Solstice, a Belgian-style ale, or the darkest ale, the rich and smooth Pisgah Porter.

 Heinzelmännchen Brewery is a microbrewery in downtown Sylva, about 45 miles west of Asheville.
 German-born brewermaster Dieter Kuhn and his wife Sheryl Rudd are creating light and refreshing German beer made with wholesome grains, fresh hops & no preservatives.
 All beers are keg conditioned and non-filtered, making them smooth and lighter in body.
 Stop by the brewery for a tasting and a tour.
 Take home one of their unique, German 2-liter growlers, or a keg.